pankaj-devx/SmartPark/README.md

 # 🚗 SmartPark — Intelligent Parking Management Platform

-SmartPark is a full-stack smart parking marketplace that enables **drivers to find and book parking**, **owners to manage spaces**, and **admins to control the system** — all powered by real-time updates and location intelligence.
+SmartPark is a **full-stack smart parking marketplace** that enables:

+* 🚘 Drivers to discover & book parking
+* 🏢 Owners to manage parking assets
+* 🛠️ Admins to monitor and control the system

+Built with **real-time synchronization, geospatial intelligence, and scalable architecture**.

 ---